shpadocs/shpadocs.github.io/index.md

 <script>
 document.addEventListener("DOMContentLoaded", function() {

-    // This finds the theme's sidebar (header) and our hidden GIF var sidebar = document.querySelector("header");
+    var sidebar = document.querySelector("header");
     var gif = document.getElementById("sidebar-gif");

-    // This moves the GIF into the sidebar right under the links and makes it visible! if (sidebar && gif) {
+    if (sidebar && gif) {
         gif.style.display = "block";
         sidebar.appendChild(gif);